S1146468/Project-Buck-Converter/README.md

 * The simulation box
 * Oscilloscope
 * Lab-bench power supply
-* The nesserary cables for the test:
+* 5V USB power supply (only if you don't have a double channel Lab-bench power supply) The nesserary cables for the test:
-    * Oscilloscope measurment cables
+* Oscilloscope probes
-    * kkj
+* Power supply cables
+* USB-A to USB-micro calbe in case you don't have a double channel Lab-bench power supply

 ## User guide